Margot Henderson

 Margot Henderson OBE (born 1964) is a New Zealand chef, caterer, and cookery writer who lives in the United Kingdom.
-With Melanie Arnold, Henderson runs the caterers Arnold & Henderson, and is the co-patron and chef of the Rochelle Canteen in Shoreditch.
+With Melanie Arnold, Henderson runs the caterers Arnold & Henderson, and is the co-patron and chef of Rochelle Canteen in Shoreditch.
 She is married to fellow chef and restaurateur Fergus Henderson; the couple have three children.

 Life and career

 Henderson was born in Wellington, New Zealand.
 Her mother was a journalist and food writer, a devotee of the teachings of the American nutritionist Gayelord Hauser.
 As a child, the first recipe Henderson made was a ginger crunch from New Zealand's classic Edmonds Cookery Book—she would later cook garden snails with breadcrumbs for her parents' dinner parties.
 She moved to the United Kingdom aged 20.
 She dropped out of an English degree at university and worked at a Mexican cantina to save money to come to London, having fallen in love and been obsessed by The Face magazine.
 Henderson split her work life between England and Australia for a few years, working with the Australian chef Stephanie Alexander.
 Henderson has worked at several notable restaurants in London; her career was described by journalist Rachel Cooke as "a CV that pretty much tells the story of all that was hip and delicious in 90s London".
 Initially working at the Notting Hill establishments 192 and First Floor, she later moved to the Quality Chop House in Farringdon and The Eagle gastropub in Clerkenwell.